RajneshB/NITCONF-Evening_batch-Group_2/Docs/README.md

 1. User Authentication :

-    A secure login page for the members of the Program Committee to access the system.
+    A secure login page for the members of the Program Committee to access the functionalities.

 2. Dashboard :